Platelet-rich plasma: Regulatory status

 PRP is not regulated by the FDA because, like certain other human tissue and blood products, it is exempted from the traditional regulatory pathways; any use of PRP in a clinical setting is therefore considered "off label".
 The medical devices used to prepare PRP, however, are subject to FDA clearance.

 Society and culture

 PRP has received attention in media as a result of its use by athletes.

 In the 2010s, cosmetic procedures marketed under the name of "vampire facials" grew in popularity, fueled by celebrity endorsement.
 These facials generally center on PRP treatment, and usually involve microneedling.

-In April 2024, the CDC announced that three women who had been patients at the Albuquerque, New Mexico, VIP Spa had been diagnosed with HIV after getting such facials.
-Another almost 200 former clients and their sexual partners tested negative.
+In April 2024, the CDC announced that three women who had been patients at the Albuquerque, New Mexico, VIP Spa had been diagnosed with HIV after getting such facials; another almost 200 former clients and their sexual partners tested negative.
+Investigations by New Mexico and federal health officials revealed that the woman performing the procedures was operating out of an unlicensed medical spa, practicing without a medical license, and reusing blood-contaminated equipment intended for single-patient use without sterilization between patients.

 PRP has been injected into the vagina, in a procedure called "O-shot" or "orgasm shot", with claims to improve orgasms.
 No evidence supports such claims.